 - Develop an EVMS compatible system description, processes and associated instructions.
 This describes how the system implements the EIA-748 requirements.
 Implement the processes in software and tools.
 Develop training materials.

-- Train all levels of management, Control Account Managers, Project Managers, etc. in the operation and use of the EVM system.
+- Train Key Personal: Train all levels of management, Control Account Managers, Project Managers, etc. in the operation and use of the EVM system.

 - Apply the EVM system, ideally to the project where one has bid and won the contract.
 Normally three months of system data and reporting are required before the next step is to review and validate the EVMS system.

-- At least one visit by the contracting officer’s EVMS representative (Defense Contract Management Agency representative for DOD contracts) verifies that the system is being implemented according to the description provided.
+- Validation Review: This begins with at least one visit by the contracting officer’s EVMS representative (or the Defense Contract Management Agency representative for DoD contracts) to confirm that the system is being implemented as described.
+After the company completes a Self-Assessment, it may request a formal Validation Review by the Review Agency.

 The EIA-748 and the 32 EVMS criteria